bencwallace/bencwallace.github.io/_posts/2020-01-15-implementing-typeclasses-in-scala-I.markdown

 ## Roadmap

-In this post, I'll start by discussing type classes and implicits, then I'll show how to implement the `Show` type class in Scala.
-Of course, I'll also show how to make instances of type classes, starting with instantiation of ordinary types like `Int` and `String`.
-In later posts, I'll add type constraints (`Option` as an instance of `Show`) and show how to implement type classes for type constructors (`Option` as an instance of `Functor` and `Monad`).
-Along the way, we'll see how a number of interesting Scala features and programming language concepts come together, including: parametric and ad hoc polymorphism, context bounds, and Scala `for` comprehensions.
+In this post, I'll start by discussing type classes and implicits, then I'll explain how to implement the `Show` type class in Scala and how to make ordinary types like `Int` and `String` members of it.
+This will lead to a discussion of context bounds, which will allows us to add type constraints (`Option` as a member of `Show`).
+In the following post, I'll introduce higher-kinded types and show how to implement functors and monads.

 ## Why type classes?

 Rather than giving a general explanation of what type classes are, I'll try to explain some of the basic ideas in the examples that follow.
-Much better introductions to type classes than I could write, can easily be found online.
+Much better introductions to type classes than I could write can easily be found online.
 All I'll say here is that type classes are "like (Java) interfaces" but much more general and powerful.
 In particular, we'll see the following examples of what type classes can do that interfaces can't:

-1. Types can be made instances of type classes outside of their own definitions; this means, for example, that we can instantiate type class instances for built-in types.
+1. Types can be made members of type classes outside of their own definitions; this means, for example, that we can make built-in types members of type classes.
-2. Type class instantiation of parameterized types can be specialized depending on the type parameter.
+2. Type class instantiation of parameterized types can be specialized depending on the type parameter ("ad hoc polymorphism").
-3. So-called "higher-kinded" types can be made instances of type classes.
+3. So-called "higher-kinded" types can be made members of type classes.

+## Options

+I'll be using options extensively as examples, so I'll briefly explain what they are: Options are basically a type-safe replacement for `null`.
+For any type `A`, the parameterized type `Option[A]` can take on either the value `None` or the value `Some(a)` for any value `a` of type `A`.
+For example, you could write a function that reads user input and expects an integer like this.

+{% highlight scala %}
+def getInteger(): Option[Int] = {
+  val s = StdIn.readLine()
+  try {
+    Some(s.toInt)
+  } catch {
+    case _: NumberFormatException => None
+  }
+}
+{% endhighlight %}

 ## Scala implicits